 This is not to deny that there are potential inconsistencies and other deficiencies in the way the ACL is being administered and enforced.
 There are also questions about the level of resources that governments provide for the administration and enforcement of the ACL.
+And there are some broader concerns about aspects of the consumer protection landscape (some of which are being addressed by the parallel CAANZ review of the ACL).

-At this stage, however, the multiple-regulator model appears to the Commission to be operating reasonably effectively given the intrinsic challenges in having 10 regulators administer and enforce one law.
+However, from the available evidence on the multiple-regulator model itself, the model appears to the Commission to be operating reasonably effectively given the intrinsic challenges in having 10 regulators administer and enforce one law.